Start My Answer

 Who Is Samara Portfolio Management?

 Samara Portfolio Management is like many other debt collection agencies.
-They routinely buy credit card debt that has been charged off.
+They routinely purchase delinquent credit card accounts that have been charged off.

 Aside from staying calm, one of the first things you should do when facing a lawsuit from Samara Portfolio Management is to request documentation that proves you are responsible for the debt in question.